Vox Media: Continued growth and expansion into other content areas

 In 2011, Bankoff hired a number of former writers from AOL's technology blog Engadget, including former editor-in-chief Joshua Topolsky, to build a new technology-oriented website in the same network as SB Nation.
 These writers had originally left AOL following a series of conflicts between Topolsky and Michael Arrington, the author of TechCrunch (which AOL had previously acquired), and the leak of an internal training document that outlined a content strategy for AOL's blogs that prioritized profitability.
 Bankoff felt that a technology-oriented website would complement SB Nation due to their overlapping demographics.
 The Verge was launched on November 1, 2011, with Topolsky as editor-in-chief.
 Alongside this launch, Bankoff and Trei Brundrett created Vox Media as the parent company for both SB Nation and The Verge.
 The previous parent shell to SB Nation, SportsBlogs, Inc., was converted into Vox Media, Inc. for this purpose.
 Brundrett, who had been with SB Nation since 2006, became Vox Media's vice president of products and technology, and later chief product officer.

+Office building 1201 Connecticut Avenue in Washington, D.C.

 In 2012, Vox Media launched a video gaming website, Polygon, led by former Joystiq editor Christopher Grant.
 In November 2013, Vox Media acquired Curbed Network, which consisted of the real-estate blog network Curbed, the food blog Eater, and the fashion blog Racked.